Food safety

 TRY FOR FREE

 Agencies such as the Food and Drug Administration and local health departments can come at any time within your hours of operation without any prior notice and evaluate your establishment.
-While what everyone aims for is a great score after an inspection, minor and major health violations are quite common.
-As such, food handlers must be aware of what should be done following health violations from an inspection.

 To prevent foodborne illness outbreaks from occurring, the US Food and Drug Administration has released particular food safety guidelines under the Food Code.
 Since these are just guidelines and suggestions, different states adopt them and enforce their own regulations.
 Health inspections are carried out using an inspection checklist containing standard food safety practices.

 While many food business owners dread a health inspection, there is no reason to be afraid of it.
-Routine inspections actually help your food establishment maintain high standards.
+Routine inspections help your food establishment maintain high standards.
 The key is to prepare for them and continuously apply food safety practices so that they become an integral part of your everyday operations.

 Health Inspector Meeting With Chef In Restaurant